Volunteer and Partner Services Program

 This child abuse prevention curriculum is designed to teach children the skills needed to stay safe - to prevent sexual abuse, to deal with bullies and how to handle sad or angry feelings.
 Volunteers are facilitators teaching children about safe and unsafe touches, and help children feel comfortable talking about body safety issues.
 The program is free of charge and presented in partnership with other Fairfax County agencies, Fairfax County Public Schools, community centers and organizations and faith-based facilities.
 Presentations are provided upon request.
-Volunteer to facilitate teaching children about Good Touch Bad Touch®.
+Volunteer to facilitate teaching children about the Speak Up Be Safe Curriculum.
 Learn more and be a part of the Body Safety Program.
 Email Cecilia Tatis or call 703-324-7459.

 Volunteers work with fathers, who struggle with parenting or engaging with their children who may be within the child welfare system.
 The program facilitates self-awareness, self-care and coping; teaches problem-solving skills, relationship-building, communication skills, fatherhood role-modeling, awareness and skill-building; and provides guidance, education and connections to other fathers.
 Mentors and Facilitators must be at least 30 years old, a father and have experience with the child welfare system as a client or a professional.
 Mentors and Facilitators need to be reliable, accepting, patient, honest, flexible, motivated, cooperative and tolerant.
 Volunteer to help fathers engage in and build relationships with their children.
 Learn more and be a part of the Father Engagement Program for Volunteers.
 Email Krissa Slone or call 703-324-7751.